mgedmin/bootable-iso/README.md

 Adding new boot menu entries
 ----------------------------

-1. Edit `mkgrubcfg.py`.
+1. Run `python3 parseiso.py path/to/your/image.iso` to see the grub.cfg
-2. Find the `KNOWN_COMMAND_LINES` mapping.
+2. Locate the kernel command-line arguments
-3. Run `python3 parseiso.py path/to/your/image.iso` to see the grub.cfg
+3. Edit `mkgrubcfg.py`
-4. Copy the kernel command-line arguments
+4. Add the new ISO image to the `KNOWN_COMMAND_LINES` mapping

 For example,